-5.1 Learning about ALMA: Documentation, Workshops, and Community Days
+6.1 Learning about ALMA: Documentation, Workshops, and Community Days

 Preparing for an ALMA project begins with learning the observatory's capabilities and the tools needed to design observations, prepare proposals, and submit proposals.
-The NAASC provides user documentation, including the ALMA Primer - https://almascience.nrao.edu/documents-and-tools/cycle6/alma-early-science-primer, at the ALMA Science Portal.
+The NAASC provides user documentation, including Observing with ALMA: A Primer - https://almascience.nrao.edu/documents-and-tools/cycle7/almaearly-science-primer, at the ALMA Science Portal.